UK Council for Psychotherapy

 In An Extroverted Place Those of us who are more extrovert tend to regenerate around people, may prefer socialising, being with others.
 We may also enjoy the qualities of our introvert side, yet others may ignore this.
 (Some of us may not enjoy our own company, silences.)
 Some may also want to explore the qualities of our untapped introvertness.

-Integrating Our Multiple Subpersonalities We have a community of internal, simultaneous different "selves" out in the world - our internal family of personalities (e.g. the pleaser, procrastinator, introvert/extrovert, the ruminator, etc.) and multi roles/identities in the world – a son/daughter, sibling, parent, partner, friend, work colleague etc. In these sub personalities, we can experience a range of different behaviours, feelings (even body postures).
+Integrating Our Multiple Subpersonalities We have a community of internal, simultaneous, different "selves", "sub-selves", multiple parts or subpersonalities, each with its own, unique qualities out in the world - our internal family of personalities (e.g. the pleaser, procrastinator, introvert/extrovert, the ruminator, etc.) and multi roles/identities in the world – a son/daughter, sibling, parent, partner, friend, work colleague etc. In these sub personalities, we can experience a range of different behaviours, feelings (even body postures).
 These roles we take on, different identities, characteristics (e.g. the insecure one, the frightened character, the angry character), dominant personalities, even body language can be viewed as our subpersonalities, a conceptual device - these different parts of us, helping us function in the world (see also Our different parts (discovered & yet to be discovered), identities, personal roles, dominant personalities).
 Sometimes we are like this, sometimes we are like that.
 Some subpersonalities can be polar opposite in their characteristics and harmonising these into an authentic, unifying centre - our Self directing each and every one of our different subpersonalities may be our task - especially when we filter the essence and attributes of these different identities, "me's" (e.g. truth, wisdom, courage).
 Appreciating and expressing these timeless universal, higher qualities through our range of subpersonalities can support us (a technique developed in psychosynthesis by Roberto Assagioli and an aspect of internal family systems - IFS).
 The therapy may explore recognising how certain subpersonalities came to dominate our life, accept, and observe their triggers (being playful with our subpersonalities, giving these different identities a humorous name may help), coordinate them by creatively exploring the needs and wants of each subpersonality (usually with its origins back in the past) so our desires can be fulfilled.
 Integrating each separate subpersonality (including our alter egos) by observing, exploring the relationship and interactions between them in relationship to our whole being and synthesising them by harmonising and balancing them with our sense of responsibility, compassion can help heal integration, as can the process of disidentification.
 As for harmonising our subpersonalities, we can view them as different musical instruments in an orchestra in harmony with each other, directed by our self.
 The qualities, strengths and wisdom of our subpersonalities can boost our self-esteem, confidence, in being resilient, help overcome our stress, fear and anxiety.
 (See also Integrative Counselling Approach - Holistic Counselling)

 Our different parts (discovered & yet to be discovered), identities, personal roles, dominant personalities (see below) can sometimes be devoted to a shallow, limited, or partial aspect of us, and the bigger picture - all of who we are, can be overlooked - we can shoehorn ourself into narrow definitions of who we are or could be.
 Getting on in the world without fully participating in it, we may question our current sense of identity.
 Some of our old hooks, roles or identities may no longer help us, or we may no longer value them - see also Old Roles, Fixed Identifications (e.g. we may identify "who we are" as our mistakes or weakness).
 We may have reverted to familiar traits, tendencies, "template" or "default" behaviours, roles, which wax and wane, don't always serve us.
 Believing we are no good can affect our very identity and putting on a brave face may not always work for us, as may not being real to ourself, struggling to listen to our inner voice, be present in the moment & be who we are.
 Connecting to our our own worth, being in our own authority, the author of our own life may now matter to us.
 We may be stuck, caught somewhere between past, present or future.
 If our free will is trapped, we may be so overly focused on one part of us at the expense of other unexplored aspects (see also Relationship Choreography, How We Engage In Conversation With Good Faith - Styles Of Relating, Relating States).
 We may struggle to take responsibility & care of our feelings, accept or love ourselves, lost our courage, sense of humour, laughter, neglected ourselves along the way.
 Who we are and how we are can be confusing.
 We may struggle to simply not know the answers (or deny our own, unique peculiarities, our "mad", "crazy" bits, mental wobbles).
 We may have various conscious, unconscious disowned, undiscovered parts of ourselves (see also Allowing, Embracing, Integrating What We Ignore - Our Shadow, Light & Dark Side).
 Our conscious, unconscious personal identities are not fixed, and open to change, evolving as we disidentify from what we need to.
 Letting go of these old ways, so that a more authentic "me" emerges, being at ease with who we are & with others may be our challenge, so we have a stronger base for our Self, feel centred and grounded.
 We may have our own scenario about what it would mean if we opened up and be our self, integrating all aspects of our personality - broadening our self-identity.
 This integration of all aspects of us can be explored in the counselling & psychotherapy, including our shadow, resilience, resolve & self-discipline.
 We can let certain circumstances, our relationships, work, wealth, health, emotions, anxieties, fixed beliefs rule our life.
 If we believe that something or someone rules our life, what we really say is that we have no control over our life.
 Yet this is our life and we can take control, responsibility in order to take charge of our own life.
 Therefore certain character traits, roles, dominant personalities (e.g. our work identity), feelings, emotions, thoughts and beliefs or behaviours can dominate (see also Self-Sabotage, Destruction), as if this is all we have, or all of who we are.
 They can become our only identity, affecting our self-esteem, confidence, insecurity and assertiveness.
 The therapy can include exploring each part of us - our internal family of different "me's" (which can be viewed as our community of different "selves" simultaneously, our subpersonalities).
 They may have diverse states of energy, feelings, beliefs, behaviours - some of them clashing, others complementing each other, yet all my carry certain qualities, strengths, wisdom), e.g.: